 How do I find the transaction ID for the asset I’m trying to recover?

-1. Find the address of the self-custody wallet from which the funds were sent to Coinbase
+1. Find the wallet address the funds were sent from and enter it on Etherscan.io

 Learn more about transaction hashes/IDs.